 This user claims that they experienced several issues with the round-ups feature, with Acorns blaming their bank.
 No action was taken by the users’ bank, yet it started working as intended shortly later.
 This could have been a simple bug with the app, however.

 Acorns also refused to refund the monthly service fee and closed the users account without permission.
 You have to remember that you are agreeing to a company’s terms of service when you use their product, so they are technically able to do this, although it wouldn’t be fun.

 Another user had similar complaints, but a much more positive tone to their Acorns review.

 Once again, customer service was the issue.
 This user, in particular, had to contact five different customer service representatives before their issue was solved.
 Kudos to their patience, but besides that, they enjoyed using the app and nailed it by saying that these apps are startups — they have plenty of room to grow, bugs to fix, and aren’t going to be perfect.

 Overall, Acorns is a legitimate company, but it does appear that they have a poor customer service track record.

 During our Acorns review, there were certain features that stood out to us the most, which were:

-No minimum: Many investment services require you to invest thousands or more to begin investing.
+- No minimum: Many investment portfolio services require you to invest thousand of dollars or more to begin investing.
 That can be overbearing for many people, so it’s nice that Acorns allows you to put in as much money as you’re comfortable with.